 Learn more about internships, including the possibility of receiving credit, through The Walter Center for Career Achievement, where you’ll find many resources for both domestic and international internships.

 As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 60 languages.

 Students are encouraged to find a language that interests them.
 African American and African Diaspora Studies students often take advantage of the various African Languages offered on campus.
-The African Languages Program offers regularly scheduled courses in Akan/Twi, Bamana, Kiswahili, Wolof, Yoruba, and Zulu during the academic year.
+The African Languages Program offers regularly scheduled courses in Akan/Twi, Bamana, Swahili/Kiswahili, Wolof, Yoruba, Zulu/IsiZulu, and Kinyarwanda during the academic year.
 Haitian Creole may also be of interest to you.

 Here is a sampling of language study resources available to students at IU Bloomington:

 - Center for Language Technology

 - Chinese Flagship Program

 - Project GO

 Study abroad is an important part of undergraduate education in our increasingly interconnected world.
 African American and African Diaspora Studies students often pursue language study and other coursework through programs in Australia, England, France, Jamaica, Japan, Rwanda, Senegal, and South Africa.

 The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with African American and African Diaspora Studies faculty, your academic advisor, and through the Office of Overseas Study.